lwb4/reddit-reposter/README.md

 It WILL NOT work on new accounts; Reddit's spam filter will automatically block your posts.
 However, it will work on an already established account that you have succesfully posted/commented/lurked from for at least, say, a month or so.

+NOTE: I do not personally support reposts.
+This script exists for social experiments only.

 * * *

 To use: